 Grass seed can also only be spread at certain times throughout the year.
 Putting down seed when it’s too hot isn’t good for the seeds and new growth.
 Like sod, it requires watering on a daily basis.

 Trying to decide between sod and seeding?
-Buffalo Lawn & Landscape can help.
+Buffalo Lawn & Pest Control can help.

-At Buffalo Lawn & Landscape, we lay down sod and put down grass seed all over the area that includes Buffalo, Lancaster, and East Amherst.
+At Buffalo Lawn & Pest Control, we lay down sod and put down grass seed all over the area that includes Buffalo, Lancaster, and East Amherst.
 We have over 30 years of experience with lawn care and maintenance and can help you establish the best action plan for your residential or commercial property.
 Give us a call at (716) 961-9431 to set up a consultation today.